Ed Daly: Career

 After his discharge from the Army in Los Angeles, Daly worked for six months as a bank teller at Security First National Bank.

-Deciding that banking was not for him, he worked for Scotty O'Carroll at Midway Airport in Chicago, where he was in charge of bookings for all non-scheduled airline flights and rose to become vice-president of the firm.
+Deciding that banking was not for him, Daly then worked for Pierce "Scotty" O'Carroll at Monarch Air Service, at Midway Airport in Chicago, where he was in charge of bookings for all non-scheduled airline flights and rose to become vice-president of the firm.

 Airline

-After a few years' experience, Daly left the charter company with a desire to own something of his own and in 1950, at age 26, he purchased a fledgling airline, World Airways, which at the time was mainly transporting military cargo.
-He purchased the airline for $50,000 from the Berkovich Steamship Company, though the source of the money is disputed.
-One story claims that he won the $50,000 in a poker match.
-Daly, however, denied this story, because his favorite game was Gin rummy.
-Another more probable narrative is that he borrowed the money from a small trucking company.
-In the end, Daly paid little for an airline that he managed successfully and which produced millions of dollars of profit.
-To illustrate how little he paid for World Airways, Daly later bought an old military surplus plane for $75,000 which he then sold for $175,000.
+In 1950, at age 26, Daly purchased a World Airways, for US$50,000, from the Beroviche Steamship Company.
+He purchased the airline with a disputed source of money.
+In 1951, it received its first government contract.

+Soon after he bought the airline, Daly bought an old military surplus plane for US$75,000, which he would sell six years later (in 1956) for $175,000, doubling his inflation-adjusted money.
+In 1956, it received a contract to fly trans-Atlantic refugee flights, and had a substantial amount of government business throughout the rest of its operational history.

 The airline's chief asset was its rights to fly commercial aircraft, and Daly established a name for himself in the commercial aviation industry.
 He also founded National Air Freight Forwarding Inc., the first air freight forwarding company in the world.

-He is noted in particular for his concept of "no-frills" flights.
+Daly is noted in particular for his concept of "no-frills" flights.
 His battle against the Civil Aeronautics Board for deregulation of supplemental air carriers earned him a term as leader of their trade association and their chief spokesman.
 His other large business venture was First Western Bank and Trust Company.
 Daly sold the bank in 1974 to Lloyd's Bank of London for $115 million in cash.
 Meanwhile, he kept control of World Airways through his ownership of 80% of its stock.